sagemath/sagewiki_to_gh-2022-10-10/BLAD.md

   ReST (Sage's and Python's documentation & tests format), taking inspiration from Maple's documentation.

-  Expand it with a section ``BLAD in control theory'' with the examples above.
+  Expand it with a section `BLAD in control theory` with the examples above.

   - ??? with help from Florent

   See also:

-  - `Sage developers's guide on writing documentation  http://www.sagemath.org/doc/developer/conventions.html#documentation-strings`_
+  - `Sage developers's guide on writing documentation <http://www.sagemath.org/doc/developer/conventions.html#documentation-strings>`_

-  - `Quick introduction to ReST http://docutils.sourceforge.net/docs/user/rst/quickref.html`_
+  - `Quick introduction to ReST <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_

 - Build a Sage package (aka spkg) allowing for the installation of libBLAD in the Sage installation